 Police violence against an African American can have devastating consequences on communities as well as police departments themselves.
 Police may use excessive force if someone feels threatened by them even though there was no danger present before or during the incident.

 This type of police brutality generally occurs while an individual is being arrested.
 For many minority groups, especially African Americans who were slaves centuries ago, every day, feeling unsafe around law enforcement officials becomes a way of life that society needs to change.

 These are some important topics for writing a police brutality essay.
-You can use these topics as clues for your essays and do further investigation.
+You can use these topics as clues for your character analysis essay and do further investigation.

 On top of that, here are some more recent years’ topics on police brutality.

 - Legal and social ramifications of civilian abuse through police brutality.

 - If you think the police denied or violated your civil rights, what should you do?

 - Impact of Police Brutality on Mental Health.

 - Black Lives Matter, police brutality, and Rodney King.